-The management of this organization shall be vested in a President, Vice-President of Marketing and Communications, Vice-President of Finance, and Vice-President of Student Advocacy, all of whom shall be selected in such a manner as is provided in the By-Laws of the organizations.
-The officers shall be exofficio (exist in) member of Student Government Association.
+The management of this organization shall be vested in a president, vice-president, treasurer, secretary, chairpersons for: student issues and the Fontbonne University Activities Board (President) all accept for the (FAB president) whom shall be elected in such a manner as is provided in the By-Laws of the organizations.
+The officers shall be ex-officio (exist in) member of SGA.